uptonking/note4yaoo/lib-db-pouchdb-dev-couch.md

 - couchapp
   - reimplement with wasm
 # dev
+- > By design, CouchDB and PouchDB do not support transactions.
+A document is the smallest unit of operations.
 # changelog-pouchdb
 - [v8.0.0_202212](https://pouchdb.com/2022/12/14/pouchdb-8.0.0.html)
   - ✨ Embracing modern ES6 + JS syntax
   - PouchDB now has `activeTasks` like couchdb